pgundral/intuscare-challenge/README.md

 I used the `shiny` library in Python to create an interactive webpage that can take an `.json` file input and transform the data using one of two solutions above.
 The app also uses `cProfile` to display the same metrics described above.
 This dashboard was a fun visualization to help show what the programs are doing to the data, but it also acts as a debugging tool.

 This dashboard was a fun visualization to help show what the programs are doing to the data, but it also acts as a debugging tool.
+I would hope that this page would make using this transform program easier for external clients, but also for internal ones trying to better understand the code efficiency and spot errors.

 The app is written in the shiny-core syntax, to help separate the UI and Server side code which runs our solutions.

-I have experience making visualizations in `shiny` for R, so this was not too time intensive. `~ 3 hrs`
+I have experience making visualizations in `shiny` for R, so this was not too time intensive.

+`~ 3 hrs`